petsc/petsc/doc/developers/testing.rst

 Getting help
 ------------

-First of all, to find help for the test harness options and available targets, do
+To find help for the test harness options and available targets, use

 .. code-block:: console